MattStockton/MattStockton.github.io/my-background.markdown

           <span class="company">at <a href="https://www.teamshares.com/">Teamshares</a></span>
           <span class="years">2021 to 2024</span>
         </div>
-        <p class="job-description">Built the company's data infrastructure and started a software team.
-The platform gave acquisition and operations teams access to shared data and internal tools.</p>
+        <p class="job-description">First data leader at a company moving small businesses to employee ownership.
+Built the data infrastructure that ingested financial data from nearly 100 businesses, and hired the first data team.</p>
       </article>

       <article class="experience-item">